2024 International Conference Agenda

 Kinsley Jordan, Director, UAS Angel Network

-INNOVATION ENVIRONMENTS & COMMUNITIES
+INNOVATION ENVIRONMENTS & COMMUNITIES (The Ledger - Sixth South)

 Innovation and the development of R&D hubs take place in reimagined spaces.
 Through case study storytelling, these panelists from The Berkeley Space Center, a 36-acre hub at NASA Research Park, and NC State Centennial Campus will share their best practices on creating flexible development frameworks for the evolution of campus space to foster industry-university collaborations.
 From an established campus, to a newer park perspective, gain knowledge on key structuring partnerships for placemaking and future-proofing innovation ecosystems.